Orbital station-keeping: Lagrange points

 Earth-Sun —approximately 1.5 million kilometers from Earth in the anti-sun direction—is another important Lagrange point, and the ESA Herschel space observatory operated there in a Lissajous orbit during 2009–2013, at which time it ran out of coolant for the space telescope.
 Small station-keeping orbital maneuvers were executed approximately monthly to maintain the spacecraft in the station-keeping orbit.

 The James Webb Space Telescope will use propellant to maintain its halo orbit around the Earth-Sun L2, which provides an upper limit to its designed lifetime: it is being designed to carry enough for ten years.
 However, the precision of trajectory following launch by an Ariane 5 is credited with potentially doubling the lifetime of the telescope by leaving more hydrazine propellant on-board than expected.

-The CAPSTONE orbiter and the planned Lunar Gateway will be stationed along a Near Rectilinear Halo Orbit (NRHO) around the Earth-Moon L2 Lagrange point.
+The CAPSTONE orbiter and the planned Lunar Gateway is stationed along a 9:2 synodically resonant Near Rectilinear Halo Orbit (NRHO) around the Earth-Moon L2 Lagrange point.